manninenaj/HALO_lidar_toolbox/README.md

 This software is released under DRAPL license, for now.
 See the CRAPL-LICENSE.txt for more details.

-This toolbox has been succesfully tested at several sites: FMI Dopper lidar network sites, ARM sites where Doppler lidar was deployed, Jülich (Germany), and Granada (Spain).
-However, note that the toolbox is still in development phase and errors might occur.
+The toolbox is still under development and errors might occur.
 Please let me know if that happens.
 You are also more than welcome to suggest changes or additions in to the toolbox!

-Please note that the toolbox requires that the original hpl files are converted into netcdf format!
+Please note also, that the toolbox requires that the original hpl files are converted into netcdf format!

 Height-range-altitude notation: